safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 ### Blocksize

 Bitcoin implemented a change early on to restrict spam on the network.
-This is the now-infamous blocksize limit of 1MB.
+This is the now-infamous blocksize limit of 1MB (now changed to block weight with a lot of nuance attached).

 This introduces two important considerations.
 How does the SAFE Network manage spam?
 How does the SAFE Network implement changes when a bottleneck arises?